paritytech/license-scanner/README.md

 ### id <a name="usage-detection-overrides-id"></a>

-This field defines the ID of the result you wish to override; IDs are formatted with according to the rules explained in the [Walkthough section](#usage-walkthrough).
+This field defines the ID of the result you wish to override; IDs are formatted according to the rules explained in the
+[Walkthough section](#usage-walkthrough).

 For example, if you want to override the results for the file